Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Proposed Method

 \subsection{Problem Formulation}

 Based on the TGTV and TGEC mechanisms, we formulate the ST fusion task as the following constrained optimization problem:

 where $\lambda$ is a balancing parameter.
-The variables $\tilHr$ and $\tilHt$ correspond to the estimates of $\hatHr$ and $\hatHt$, respectively, and $\tilshr$, $\tilslr$ and $\tilslt$ correspond to the estimates of sparse noise superimposed on $\Hr$, $\Lr$ and $\Lt$, respectively.
-Each term in the objective function and each constraint have the following roles. \begin{itemize}
+The variables $\tilHr$ and $\tilHt$ represent the estimates of the latent noise-free HR images $\hatHr$ and $\hatHt$, respectively.
+The variables $\tilshr$, $\tilslr$ and $\tilslt$ correspond to the estimates of sparse noise components, whereas $\tilthr$, $\tiltlr$ and $\tiltlt$ denote the estimates of stripe noise components superimposed on $\Hr$, $\Lr$ and $\Lt$, respectively.
+The objective function and the first constraint are TGTV and TGEC, respectively.
+The other constraints play roles in data-fidelity and noise characterization, as described below. \begin{itemize}

-\item The two terms in the objective function are TGTV, which promote spatial piecewise smoothness of $\widetilde{\mathbf{h}}_r$ and $\widetilde{\mathbf{h}}_t$, while preserving the original spatial structure.

-\item The first constraint is TGEC, which encourages the edges in the reference and target HR images to appear at the same spatial locations.

-\item The second constraint ensures that the target HR and LR images have similar average spectral brightness per band~\cite{ROSTF}.
+\item The second and third constraints ensure that the HR and LR images on the same date have similar average spectral brightness per band~\cite{ROSTF}.
 This holds when the HR and LR sensors have the same spectral resolution, which is a common assumption in the context of ST fusion.